Paninaro: History

 In a short time the paninari become a phenomenon of custom by acquiring a discreet reputation on a national level, above all thanks to the publication of some comics dedicated to the paninari and the character played by Enzo Braschi in Drive In.
 In 1986 the Pet Shop Boys, following a visit to the center of Milan, recorded the single "Paninaro", which allowed the fashion to cross national borders.
 The protagonists of the video clip, shot in Milan, were some young men perfectly dressed according to the dictates of fashion.

-The phenomenon initially did not have political connotations because social commitment was not in the interests of the groups that conformed to paninar aesthetics.
+The phenomenon initially did not have political connotations because social commitment was not in the interests of the groups that conformed to paninari aesthetics.
 Instead, there was a sort of class consciousness that led them to refuse contacts with other young people from different social backgrounds: the paninari, at least in the original Milanese core which had the premises in the Piazza San Babila area, were the sons of the bourgeoisie medium-high class and therefore had monetary freedom that allowed the purchase of particularly expensive clothing.

 Subsequently, a political conscience of conservative inspiration began to arise, which led to conflicts with groups of different political identities.
-However, the phenomenon was brief and had effectively ended by the end of the decade; replaced by other subcultures that took note of the end of the period characterized by optimism and carefree.
+However, the phenomenon was brief and had effectively ended by the end of the decade; replaced by other subcultures that took note of the end of the period characterized by optimism and carefreeness.
 Fashion was exhausted in Milan at the end of the decade and in the rest of Italy shortly thereafter, replaced by other subcultures that reflected the end of a decade consumed under the banner of hedonism and superficiality.

 In general it can be said that paninari fashion has been linked to the very young middle and high school students.
 At least, in Milan the paninari were almost totally absent from the universities.
 The header on the main headboard, Paninaro, initially I veri galli (lit.
 'The real roosters'), accompanied the time of leaving the scene with Pochi, duri, giusti (lit.
 'Few, hard, right').
 As with any past fashion, especially in Milan, revival evenings are held at discos, whose customers are now adult veterans, encouraged to dress in the fashions of the time.